Betawolf/Phonetics.jl/README.md

 #["Halp", "Elf", "Hulk", "Heelp","Half", "Abba", "Any"] <- lower values are more permissive
 ```

-Finally, there is also a clustering function `code_cluster` which groups strings which are similar
+There is also a clustering function `code_cluster` which groups strings which are similar
 according to their phonetic codes.

 ```{julia}